mjbagaoisan/BruinMarketplace/README.md

 The sequence diagram shows how the authentication for our website works as well as how listings are selected and inserted into the database.
 We utilize Google OAuth for user authentication

-As you can see, the first step in the diagram is the client clicking sign in button whose component, call AuthButton, is shown below.
+As you can see, the first step in the diagram is the client clicking the sign-in button whose component, AuthButton.tsx, is shown below.
 This button connects to a route in auth.ts.

 app/components/AuthButton.tsx